China leads in race for digital currency | DW | 05.10.2020

 By becoming the first world power to dominate the digital sphere, China could potentially carve out a stronger position for itself in the global economy and make it less vulnerable to sanctions from Washington, another step in Beijing challenging the US for global dominance.

 That's part of the idea.
-However, wether other countries will be so eager to use a Chinese-issued digital currency is another story.
+However, whether other countries will be so eager to use a Chinese-issued digital currency is another story.

 The potential to track payments could deter other countries and international players from jumping on board, Badenheim says.